nirva098/rmibasic/README.md

 Problem statement: to perform addition remotely from client to server

-This section includes the steps to create a RMI program and then run it.
+This section includes the steps to create and run rmi program.

 So, create a RMI program, follow theses steps: